 Rationale for Design

-The QIDAM class diagram uses a combination of inheritance and composition to construct the model elements.
-We found this approach well-suited to creating a structure that is easy to use in writing and evaluating expressions, enabling extensibility of the model, and resulting in an internally consistent model.
+The QIDAM uses a combination of inheritance and composition to construct the model elements.
+This approach is well-suited to creating a structure that is easy to use in writing and evaluating expressions, enabling extensibility of the model, and resulting in an internally consistent model.

-Data about a patient are specified using concrete subclasses of ClinicalStatement.
-The concrete subclasses (e.g., ProcedureOrder) must implement certain interfaces.
-While the ClinicalStatement and its subclasses provide the attributes about a statement (e.g., the author, the subject, the time of the statement), the interfaces address the concern about the “clinical content” (e.g., the procedure to be performed, the body site).
-Thus, a concrete subclass is composed by “plugging in” the appropriate interface.
-By reusing the interfaces, we achieve consistency in the model.
-For example, all statements about orders have the same attributes for an order because they implement the Order interface.
-Furthermore, programs can also reason about Orders (for any action) because the different order statements all implement this interface.
-Reasoning in such a way is much harder if a strictly single class inheritance-based design is used.
-In this case, the concrete ProcedureOrder statement class might specialize a (hypothetical) ProcedureStatement, thus not encoding explicitly that it is an Order.
+Data about a patient are modeled as concrete subclasses of ClinicalStatement.
+While the ClinicalStatement directly provides the attributes about a statement (e.g., the author, the subject, the time of the statement), the modality and topic address the concern about the “clinical content” (e.g., the procedure to be performed, the body site).
+Thus, a concrete statement is composed by “plugging in” the appropriate modality and topic.
+By reusing the modalities and topics, we achieve consistency in the model.
+For example, all statements about orders have the same attributes for an order because they use the same Order modality class.
+This approach also allows programs to reason about Orders (for any type of act) in a uniform manner.

-Another design approach used in QIDAM is to specify details of different subtypes of Action or an Observable in a “details” element.
-For example, different types of procedures such as respiratory care, diagnostic imaging, and laboratory tests, each have their own sets of parameters.
-Rather than specializing the ProcedureDescriptor interface into subtypes, these parameters can be specified through the details attribute of ProcedureDescriptor as a subtype of ProcedureParameter.
-This has the advantage that we do not need to create different statements for each of the types of procedures (e.g., DiagnosticImagingOrder, LaboratoryTestOrder); the ProcedureOrder class handles all of them.
-To extend QIDAM with other types of procedures (e.g., radiation treatment procedure) one simply creates a new subtype of ProcedureParameter (e.g., RadiationTreatment).
-The existing statements about procedures can now be used to describe radiation treatment procedures.
+Different subtypes of Action or an Observable classes are specified as subclasses of the respective parent.
+For example, different types of procedures such as diagnostic imaging, and laboratory tests, each have their own sets of attributes.
+Thus, the Procedure act has the respective specializations: DiagnosticImaging, and LaboratoryTest.
+This object-oriented design enables one to reason about these types of actions collectively as a Procedure (e.g., procedures with sedation might include general procedures and certain diagnostic imaging procedures), and as the specialized type when needed (e.g., imaging tests using contrast).

-QIDAM separates into distinct classes, statements about actions that are performed and those that are not performed; observations that are about phenomena present from those that are absent or uknown.
-An alternative approach used in other models is to use an attribute to make these distinctions, e.g., a negation indicator attribute used in the HL7 Reference Information Model.
-Our design approach is done to make expressions easier to write (i.e., one does not have to specify the value of the attribute in each expression) and reduce the likelihood of errors in the expressions (i.e., error of omitting the attribute) which may result in incorrect clinical decision-support or inaccurate measurements of quality.
+QIDAM separates into distinct classes, statements about actions and observations that occurred, those that did not occur, or those whose occurrence is unknown.
+An alternative approach used in other models is to use an attribute to make these distinctions, e.g., a negation indicator attribute is used in the HL7 Reference Information Model.
+For decision-support and quality measurement applications, such a modeling approach predisposes to errors in logic.
+As an example, consider a data criterion like “Diagnosis with a code value from the Stroke value set”.
+Since the value of the negation indicator is not specified in the criterion, the result set would include diagnoses where the diagnosis of stroke was refuted.
+This could lead to erroneous decision-support recommendations creating a safety hazard for the patient.
+The QIDAM design approach, by separating out into distinct classes, events that occurred from those that did not occur, circumvents such errors in the logic specification.
+Furthermore, the design approach is interoperable with other models so that data could be stored and transported in a different model, then transformed and reasoned about using the QIDAM.

-Datatypes
+Datatypes, Entities, and Extended Types

 Since QIDAM is a conceptual data model, it provides very high-level datatypes.
 These datatypes will be further subtyped and have detailed attributes specified in a logical model realized from QIDAM.
 These are the datatypes currently used within QIDAM classes and interfaces.